theronhitchman/linear-algebra/syllabus/index.md

 The class conversation which follows your presentation will provide you with feedback on the quality of your work.
 Mistakes happen, of course.
 The point is to make mistakes early and often so you can rethink things and learn.

+### The Knowledge Surveys

+I am doing a study about the the way I organize this class, so I have a short survey assignment that I want each of you to do at the beginning of the semester and then again at the end of the term.
+These assignments are very easy to complete.
+To earn credit for these, you simply need to complete them and return them.
+I will archive them for analysis during the summer.

 ### SageMath Assignments